strawberry-graphql/strawberry/docs/guides/federation.md

 ```

 The `resolve_reference` method is called with the `id` of the book for each book
 returned by the books service.
-This allows to our review service to fetch data
+The `id` is the field that has been defined as
-for the book.
-In our case we only need the book id so we instantiate a `Book`
+the key for the `Book` type.
+In our example we don't need to fetch additional
-object with the id and return it.
+data for the book so we create an instance of the Book type and return it.

+If we added more fields to book in a database this would be the place where we
+could query our database for the additional fields.

 The last thing we need to do is to define a `Query` type, even if our service
 only has one type that is not used directly in any GraphQL query.
 This is